 Additional Thoughts

-Thank you for meditating on this Gospel and reading this Lectio Divina on Mark 2:13-17 Reflection – A Movement of the Heart.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Mark 2:13-17 Reflection – Movement of the Heart.

 Would you like to contribute related thoughts to these Lectio reflections on the Gospel readings?
 Since Lectio is not the only contemplative prayer style, others might appreciate these types of expressions in this ministry.
 Do you see God’s grandeur everywhere and unconditionally enjoy sharing the love of Christ that you have inside?
 Are you willing to be anonymous in what you would share?
 If so, email me.